 The app pulls load information from your TMS and displays it directly on drivers' phones.
 Drivers see the loads they're assigned and what documents they need to send back.
 When documents get scanned, they automatically get attached to the correct load without the driver having to type in any information.

 Back at the office, the documents arrive pre-indexed and automatically get grouped under the correct load.
 This saves office staff a lot of time and hassle, eliminates errors and leads to faster billing.

 3. Hard to Find, Access and Process Documents

 A TMS doesn’t always provide an easy way to search and view freight documents like BOLs, PODs, and accessorials.

-A good DMS ensures that anyone within your organization can access documents from anywhere in seconds, leading to better customer service and a lot fewer missing documents.
+A good DMS ensures that anyone within your organization can access documents from anywhere in seconds, leading to better customer service, fewer missing documents and easier audits.

 Overcoming these challenges is really just the tip of the iceberg when it comes to what a DMS can do for a TMS.

 With the right DMS, you can eliminate more data entry, automate more work, and drive real efficiency gains.
 And right now, we're serving up our demos with free coffee!
 Get in touch and let's talk TMS integrations over coffee.

 Steele Roddick is a Content Specialist at Microdea where he creates content that helps transportation companies drive their business forward.
 He’s endlessly fascinated by technology trends, chess, and discovering new places to travel with his wife.